 The main variable is how much water flow rate you need to move and that depends on how much energy you have to move.

-Double the heating load to say 20kW, then you will need to double the flow rate around that system, and require much bigger 42mm pipework.
-Or half the load to 5kW and you need half the flow rate and 22mm pipe will be fine.
+Double the heating load to say 20kW, then you will need to double the flow rate around that system and require much bigger 42mm pipework.
+Or half the load to 5kW and you need half the flow rate and a 22mm pipe will be fine.

 To give an idea of perspective, a boiler has a system temperature drop, or DT, of 20.
 As the slower the flow rate, the wider the DT, which means that boiler flow rates are exactly 4 x slower than a gas boiler.